meganlsmith/BuildmSFS/README.md

 If you have any questions or comments, please email me at megansmth67@gmail.com.

-Please cite: Smith ML, Ruffley MR, Espíndola AE, Tank DC, Sullivan J, Carstens BC.
+Please refer to: Smith ML, Ruffley MR, Espíndola AE, Tank DC, Sullivan J, Carstens BC.
 Demographic model selection using random forests and the site frequency spectrum.
 Molecular Ecology.

 Frequently asked questions: